mathewgomas-alfred/mathewgomas.io/general_concepts/colors/color_models.rst

    In Krita, there's also the fact that the default color is a perfect black in RGB, which then gets converted to our default CMYK in a funny manner, giving a yellow look to the strokes.
 Again, another good reason to work in RGB and let the conversion be done by the printing house.

-While CMYK has a smaller 'gamut' than RGB, however, it's still recommended to use a RGB working space profile to do your editing in.
-Afterwards, you can convert it to your printer's CMYK profile using either perceptual or relative colorimetric intend.
+While CMYK has a smaller 'gamut' than RGB, however, it's still recommended to use an RGB working space profile to do your editing in.
+Afterwards, you can convert it to your printer's CMYK profile using either perceptual or relative colorimetric intent.
 Or you can just give the workspace rgb image to your printer and let them handle the work.

 .. _model_ycrcb: